Tao Te Ching

 from Speech, 1819

-Themes: Justice Slavery
+Themes: Slavery Justice

 “If justice ruled on earth it would be sufficient to have built one's house: it would require not further protection than this manifest right of possession.
 But because injustice is the order of the day, whoever bult the house must also be in a position to protect it”